Billy Graham is remembered in what's his final crusade

 During his life, Graham reportedly persuaded more than 3 million people to commit their lives to Christianity.
 His preaching reached 185 of the world's 195 countries, according to the Billy Graham Evangelistic Association.

-News of Graham's death on February 21 elicited remembrances from Trump, Vice President Mike Pence, former Presidents Jimmy Carter and George H.W.
+News of Graham's February 21 death elicited remembrances from Trump, Pence, former Presidents Jimmy Carter and George H.W.
 Bush and many others.

 Graham is credited with bringing the gospel message of tent-revival preachers into the modern media age by employing everything from telegrams to telephones to the internet in his lifelong quest to "win souls for Christ."